KMontero606/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview of Project:
 Basil and Sadhana like how you created your earthquake map with two different maps and the earthquake overlay.
-Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.
+Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic platesâ€™ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

 ## Results:
 ### Deliverable 1: Add Tectonic Plate Data